pdcarroll/react-kinesis-webrtc/README.md

 }
 ```

-### Media streams from one or more remote viewer peers:
+### Handle media streams from one or more remote viewer peers:

 ```javascript
 import React, { useEffect, useRef } from "react";